HassanMTS/Weather-App/README.md

 ![buttons 2](https://github.com/HassanMTS/Weather-App/assets/150341521/98a3290f-ef50-4181-96c6-fc7a8863665c)

-The code bellow makes sure the weather is live and any city can be searched. it retrievs user request with what city they enter, it is up to date everyday.
+The code bellow makes sure the weather is live and any city can be searched. it retrieves user request with any city they enter

 ![Screenshot 2023-11-13 200408](https://github.com/HassanMTS/Weather-App/assets/150341521/084f5d1c-5fa5-44cc-bc61-8d08ae5f2643)

 ![weather](https://github.com/HassanMTS/Weather-App/assets/150341521/2a616e53-253d-4616-a118-07bc76b6f4fa)

-The code above, will state the temperature, city name, contry, and weather description.
+The code above, will state the temperature, city name, country, and weather description.

 Here are tests of the program working